Click on a tab below for adjacent FAQ's.

 Submit a paper!

 Look over the research writing that you have done or are doing for your courses.
 Is there an excellent paper, one that involves original thought, research, and good writing?
 Is there a faculty member with whom you would like to work to polish the paper or do research that might become a research paper to submit to Beacon?
-If so, talk to the faculty mentor, check out the 2014 Submission Guidelines and the information on this web site, and submit your paper through the online form by March 7, 2014.
+If so, talk to the faculty mentor, check out the 2015 Submission Guidelines and the information on this web site, and submit your paper via email to firstname.lastname@example.org.
+The subject heading must include BEACON and the student’s full name.
+The faculty mentor must be cc’d.

 You may already have written an excellent research paper for a course, and Beacon is an opportunity to submit that paper into a competition with other students' papers.
 If you are chosen as a finalist, you will have the opportunity to share your research with others by giving an oral presentation of your paper at the conference.